eemuston/eemuston/README.md

 ###

 <p align="left">Hi.
-I am Eemeli, 22 years old developer from Helsinki.<br>I am currently studying programming at <a href="https://www.hive.fi/en/">Hive Helsinki</a>.<br>I like to hangout with friends and go to gym when I am not coding.</p>
+I am Eemeli, 22 years old young developer from Helsinki.<br>I am currently studying programming at Hive Helsinki.<br>I like to hangout with friends and go to gym when I am not coding.</p>

 ###